Table of Contents

 4. Leakage through cracks on External Walls

 Improper curing & Improper mix of materials are the main causes of cracks on external walls.

 All the cracks that have been formed on the external wall should be deepened to 5 mm and filled with proper sealant.

 5. Leakage at Junctions of outer walls with roof slab and other floor slabs

-Due to the difference in the expansion of concrete and masonry; If there is a small gap at the junction at the external face, the water that flows down the external wall tends to be sucked into the building.
+Due to the difference in the expansion of concrete and masonry; If there is a small gap at the junction of the external face, the water that flows down the external wall tends to be sucked into the building.

-In the case of the existing building, the joint has to be sealed with a waterproof sealant or by the application of elastomeric paint with glass fibre.
+In the case of the existing building, the joint has to be sealed with a waterproof sealant or by the application of elastomeric paint with glass fiber.